pavel-krivanek/articles/SelfObjectModel/README.md

 # The object model of Self

 Self was the first programing language that came with the concept of prototypes.
 Self fully gets by only with objects composed of slots, delegation between them and code assigned to objects.
 Of these ingredients, it manages to form a very powerful and flexible object model.
 This article is about the way how it does it.
-It has no ambitions to be an introduction to this interesting programing language; we will focus only on this small but important part that deserves the attention of everyone who wants to know more about the object-oriented programing.
+It has no ambitions to be an introduction to this interesting programing language; we will focus only on this small but important part that deserves the attention of everyone who wants to know more about object-oriented programing.

 Today, the most used programing language based on prototypes is JavaScript.
 Unfortuantelly, it does not make a good name to this class of languages, so many people look through fingers at it.
 But Self proves that this approach is very versatile.

 Objects in Self are composed of slots, which are named references.
-Self distinguishes several types of slots as data slots, argument slots, parent slots or slots referencing methods.
-Besides, it has several auxiliary kinds of slots, some of them, paradoxically, do not need to have a name.
+Self distinguishes several types of slots: data slots, argument slots, parent slots or slots referencing methods.
+Besides, it has several auxiliary kinds of slots.
+Some of them, paradoxically, do not need to have a name.

 The delegation is a straightforward mechanism.
 When we send a message to an object, the virtual machine tries to find a slot in it with a name that corresponds to the message name.
 When this slot is a data slot, the result of this message is an object referenced by this slot.
 When the virtual machine does not find any fitting slot, it starts to search in objects that are referenced by parent slots of the given object.
-If the founded slot contains a method, the code of this method is executed in the context of the object that is receiver of the message.
+If the slot found contains a method, the code of this method is executed in the context of the object that received the message.

 With the help of delegation, the shared behavior of objects is implemented, so it replaces classes that Self does not use.
 Let's have, for example, an object named `traits point` that provides behavior of all points.
-It is an analogue of class with one difference.
+It is an analogue of a class with one difference.
 It does not specify any data items.
 Next to this object, let's have another object (we will name it `point prototype`) that is a pattern for points that we create.
 In our case, it contains data slots named `x` and `y` with default value `0`.
 This object contains a parent slot named `parent` which references the object with shared behavior (`traits point`).
-Names of parent slots end with star character.
+Names of parent slots end with a star character.

 ![self](img/self01.png)

-At the moment when we want to create a new point, we have two options.
-The most simple one is to take the prototype and clone it.
+When we want to create a new point, we have two options: The most simple one is to take the prototype and clone it.
 The new object will contain new independent data slots with a copy of values in the prototype, but, at the same time, it will have the same behavior as the prototype.

 The second option is to send to the prototype a message `copyX:Y:`.
 It knows it because the object with the shared behavior `traits prototype` contains a corresponding method.
 This method performs the cloning of the prototype and fills the data slots of the new object with values provided as the message arguments.
 It plays the role of a constructor.